jsnns/workbyjacob.com/_posts/2019-06-04-determine-a-products-value.markdown

 Over the course of my journey, I've stubbed my toe many times.
 I've made tons of mistakes and reflected on my mishaps time and time again.
 Through my toils, I've come to understand that personal finance requires you hear your logic over your emotions.

-In order to manage your money well you must make the best decision you can.
+In order to manage your money well, you must make the best decision you can.
 A good decision is one that maximizes gains and minimizes losses for the individual and society as a whole.
-Its rare to find a human that consistently deflects their emotions and makes logical decisions.
+It's rare to find a human that consistently deflects their emotions and makes logical decisions.
 After realizing this shortcoming it made more sense to reframe the problem.
-How can I make decisions quickly and logically regardless of my emotions.
+How can I make decisions quickly and logically regardless of my emotions?

 After framing the problem in this way, it was just a few days before I concluded this was a task destined to run on a computer.
 Computers have a significant advantage over humans, they are not affected by their emotions.
 This makes them much better at making logical decisions.
 Given a computer with algorithms that reflected my logic it could more effectively make decisions that achieve my goals.
 The next challenge was building algorithms that reflected my logic.

 First I need to record my decision making criteria for various situations.
-In order to workout my process I recorded my logic for choosing between items that solve the same problem.
+In order to work out my process, I recorded my logic for choosing between items that solve the same problem.
 I decided that the basic building blocks of my logic were `cost`, `durability` and `effectiveness`.

 -  `cost` — the dollar value of the item
 -  `durability` — the number of months the item will solve the problem